 Current international guidelines recommend validated instruments to assess the emotional impact of chronic urticaria and the effect on the patient’s quality of life (QOL), such as the Chronic Urticaria QOL questionnaire (CU-Q2oL) and the Angioedema QOL questionnaire (AE-QOL) [1,13].

 Urticaria is a mast cell-driven disease.
 Activated mast cells release histamine along with other mediators, such as platelet activating factor (PAF) and cytokines, resulting in sensory nerve activation, vasodilatation, plasma extravasation and recruitment of cells to the urticarial lesion.
-Mast cells can be activated by many different molecules in urticaria, but generally, these are not well defined .
+Many different molecules can activate mast cells in urticaria, but generally, these are not well defined .

 By definition, chronic spontaneous urticaria has no known trigger.
 Causes include:

-Chronic spontaneous urticaria is extremely rarely due to a Type I allergy .
+Chronic spontaneous urticaria is exceptionally rarely due to a Type I allergy .

 The frequency of underlying causes varies in different studies of chronic spontaneous urticaria, reflecting regional differences in diet or the prevalence of infections .